RoyalIcing/glaze/README.md

 ### *[French and Viennese pastry chefs originally invented the idea of glazing cakes as a way of preserving them—the glaze sealed off the cakes from the air and prevented them from growing stale.](http://www.epicurious.com/articlesguides/howtocook/primers/cakesfrostings)*

-When displaying anything on the web it must be properly dealt with for the HTML format.
-Any bits of text, any URL, and any HTML attribute must be properly *escaped* before displaying them.
+When displaying anything on the web it must be properly prepared for HTML.
+Any text, any URL, and any HTML element's attribute must be properly *escaped* before displaying them.

 Normally people use functions like `htmlspecialchars()`, or they madly paste text into their source code and manually change characters like `&` into `&amp;` and `>` into `&gt;`.